 The movie Scream was a pop culture and box office sensation in the '90s, garnering critical acclaim and spawning multiple sequels.
-Not many realize there was a real serial killer who inspired the movie Scream, though.
-Danny Rolling terrorized the college town of Gainesville, Florida, in 1990.
-The Gainesville killer's crimes inspired the film's writer, Kevin Williamson, to pen the screenplay, and they line up with plot twists in the original Scream.
+A 2022 installment even marked the iconic slasher film's 25th anniversary.
+All that said, not many people realize there was a real serial killer who inspired the 1996 film.
+Danny Rolling terrorized the college town of Gainesville, FL, in 1990, and his crimes would eventually lead the film's writer, Kevin Williamson, to pen the screenplay.

 Although Danny Rolling was eventually apprehended, his crimes created an atmosphere of fear and paranoia in Gainesville.
 Below, we'll look into the real victims, investigation, and conviction of Danny Rolling that later inspired the Scream franchise.

 On August 26, 1990, Police Discovered A Gruesome Double Homicide

 Around 4 pm on August 26, 1990, police officer Ray Barber received a call about a noise complaint at the Williamsburg Village Apartments in Gainesville, FL.
 Noise complaints were common at the beginning of the semester as students headed back to classes at the University of Florida, but then Barber received a second call about a possible missing person.

 Christina Powell, a 17-year-old U of F freshman, wasn't answering calls from her parents, who had come to her apartment to check on her.
 When no one answered the door, they contacted the building manager, who then called the police.
 Barber reportedly wasn't worried about the potentially missing teen until he was informed that her car was still in the apartment's parking lot.